-All biological science majors are encouraged to utilize the resources offered in the Department of Biological Science Undergraduate Academic Advising Office, located in 204 & 205 Conradi.
+All biological science majors are encouraged to utilize the resources offered in the Department of Biological Science Undergraduate Academic Advising Office, located in suite 1067 of the King Life Sciences Building.
 The Biological Science Undergraduate Academic Advising Office is open from 8:00 AM to 5:00 PM, Monday through Friday.
 The advising office offers the following to biological science majors:

-- -Academic advising and course selection - -Counseling on choice of major and/or minor - -Information on careers, jobs, and graduate schools - -Graduation checks for the Biological Science major - -Departmental and university forms (Approval for Research Methods or DIS, Drop/Add Permit, Undergraduate Appeals, Extension of Time for Clearing an Incomplete Grade, Division Major Change, and Transient Student Forms) - -Four-year plans - -Departmental newsletters - -Referrals for help to appropriate persons in other units of the university - -Information and updates on departmental and university-wide academic policies and requirements, course offerings, internships, scholarships, and special programs
+-Academic advising and course selection

+-Counseling on choice of major and/or minor

+-Information on careers, jobs, and graduate schools

+-Graduation checks for the Biological Science major

+-Departmental and university forms (Approval for Research Methods or DIS, Drop/Add Permit, Undergraduate Appeals, Extension of Time for Clearing an Incomplete Grade, Division Major Change, and Transient Student Forms)

+-Four-year plans

+-Departmental newsletters

+-Referrals for help to appropriate persons in other units of the university

+-Information and updates on departmental and university-wide academic policies and requirements, course offerings, internships, scholarships, and special programs